bblfsh/documentation/using-babelfish/grpc-usage-example.md

 ## Reading and interpreting the response

 The code in the previous section returned a `ParseResponse` object that will have the format of the [ParseResponse](babelfish-protocol.md#ParseResponse) as seen on the [server protocol](babelfish-protocol.md) page.
-You should check the `status` \(`Status` in the case of Go, since public members start with uppercase\); only a value of `protocol.Status.OK` will indicate sucess.
+You should check the `status` \(`Status` in the case of Go, since public members start with uppercase\); only a value of `protocol.Status.OK` will indicate success.

 The most important member of the `ParseResponse` object is undoubtly `uast` \(`UAST` in Go\).
 This will contain a `Node` object which the [structure detailed in the previous page](babelfish-protocol.md#Nodes).
 This first node returned would be the root node of the UAST, and you typically would iterate over the node children \(contained in the aptly named `children` field\) typically using [a visitor](https://en.wikipedia.org/wiki/Visitor_pattern) and reading the `token`s and `roles` in the tree to do your tool.